0xAsten/Warpack-Masters/README.md

 # Warpack Masters

 ## Instant matchmaking using contract storage TODO ::
-In autobattles and other fastpace games it's crucially importnant to provide instant feedback to a player.
+In autobattles and other fastpace games, providing instant feedback to a player is crucial.
-We're creating dummy characters within the wolrd contract, and use mirror-images for instant matchmaking.
+We're creating dummy characters within the world contract, and use mirror images for instant matchmaking.

 ## Backpack